Build a simple Javascript app that calls the Unified.to API

 window.addEventListener('load', handleConnectionCallback);

-Warning: Storing the Connection ID in localStorage is used here for simplicity and learning purposes only.
+is used here for simplicity and learning purposes only.
 In a production environment, you should securely store this information server-side, associated with the user's account.
 Refer to our guide on How to Associate a Connection ID with your End-User for best practices.

-Create and Verify the Connection
+Step 5: Create and verify the connection

 Let’s walk through creating a connection to confirm that it works.